 "MEASURE ONE'S SUCCESS BY THE INTRICACIES OF THEIR PRANKS." - Famous person

-The Brief: Leave media in an unforgettable fashion.
+The Brief: Leave the media department for creative in an unforgettable fashion.

-Once upon a time I worked in the Media department as a creative producer.
-I developed a really awesome professional friendship with one of our outdoor vendors and one day the buyer gave me a call to ask what I wanted as a going away present.
+Once upon a time I worked in Media as a planner and cool guy.
+Along the way I developed an awesome professional friendship with one of our outdoor vendors.
+When he found out I was moving upstairs to be a creative, he asked what I wanted as a going away present.
 I jokingly said "my own billboard."

 He paused, then said "give me fifteen minutes."